fabioCollini/LifeCycleBinder/README.md

 The usage is simple, you just need to create a class that implements `LifeCycleAware`, add a field annotated with `@BindLifeCycle` and invoke `LifeCycleBinder.bind(this)` in onCreate method.

-If you want to create an object that survives on orientation change you can use `@RetainedObjectProvider` on a Callable or a Provider field.
+If you want to create an object that survives on configuration changes you can annotate a Callable or a Provider field using `@RetainedObjectProvider` annotation.

 ## Usage

-In this example we are using a field annotated with `@BindLifeCycle`; we don't need to extend a custom base class, we just invoke the `LifeCycleBinder.bind` static method:
+In this example we are using a field annotated with `@BindLifeCycle`.
+We don't need to extend a custom base class, we just invoke the `LifeCycleBinder.bind` static method: